Basis set generation and optimization in the NISQ era with Quiqbox.jl: Variational optimization of basis set parameters

 \subsection{Variational parameter optimization based on hybrid differentiation design}

-If one can find all the elementary differentiation rules that will be used to compute Eq.~(\ref{eq:dE1}), along with additional necessary AD rules to implement the calculation as a programming function in an existing AD software library, they will be able to complete the code for differentiation-based parameter optimization with minimal effort.
-Specifically, reverse-mode AD would be the preferable AD variant to implement as the number of basis set parameters is normally larger than the output dimension of the objective function (e.g., $E_0$ for the Hartree--Fock energy)~\cite{baydin2018automatic}.
+If one can find all the elementary differentiation rules required to compute Eq.~(\ref{eq:dE1}), along with necessary rules for related program subroutines, in a reliable AD software library, they will be able to finish the code for the differentiation-based optimization with minimal effort.
+Specifically, reverse-mode AD would be the preferable AD mode to implement as the number of basis set parameters is normally larger than the output dimension of the objective function (e.g., $E_0$ for the HF energy)~\cite{baydin2018automatic}.
 However, reverse-mode AD is not well defined when the diagonalization process of matrices with degenerate eigenvalues emerges in the programming code.
-This led to the compromise of using the rather inefficient forward-mode AD to perform the gradient calculation in DiffiQult~\cite{tamayo2018automatic}.
+This led to the compromise of using the rather inefficient forward-mode AD to perform the gradient computation in DiffiQult~\cite{tamayo2018automatic}.